China fails second attempt at reusable rocket test, falling further behind the U.S.

 China first privately operated commercial suborbital rocket successfully launched on 17 May 2018 in northwest China.
 (Representative Cover Image Source: Getty Images | Photo by TPG)

-Beijing suffered yet another disappointment as the first stage of Long March 12A—China's first state-owned reusable rocket—could not be successfully recovered post launch.
+Beijing suffered yet another disappointment as the first stage of Long March 12A—China's first state-owned reusable rocket—could not be successfully recovered after launch.
 The second stage of the rocket, however, did get deployed in its planned orbit, according to the report of the Chinese state news agency Xinhua.
 This was China's second failed attempt at returning an orbital-class booster to Earth this month.

 Pre-launch time of Long March 5 rocket for lunar exploration project in Wenchang, Hainan.
 (Representative Image Source: Getty Images | Photo by Jingying Zhao)